🔍 Filters

 from rapidata import AgeFilter, LanguageFilter, CountryFilter

-This would return users who are not under 18 years old and are from the US or whose phones are set to English.
+This would return users who are not under 18 years old and are from the US or who are from Canada and whose phones are set to English.